 Storage and Disposal

 Storage and Disposal.
 Read carefully and follow all directions for safe storage and disposal of pesticide products.
 Always keep products in the original container and out of reach of children—store pesticides in a locked cabinet or locked garden shed.
 Disposal of pesticide containers in a manner not listed by the label could lead to contamination of the environment or harm to other people.
-For more information see the Storing Pesticides (link) and Pesticide and Container Disposal (link) sections of this page.
+For more information see the Storing Pesticides and Pesticide and Container Disposal sections of this website.

 Other parts of the label provide additional important information about use of the pesticide.
 Be sure to read the entire label before each use of the pesticide.

 For additional information on understanding a pesticide label:

 - EPA: Keep Safe: Read the Label First

 - What you need to know about: Reading a Pesticide Label.
 2003.
 Penn State University.
 Pesticide safety fact sheets, Consumer topics, Applicator topics, and West Nile Virus fact sheets provided by Penn State to help with pesticide education.

 Note – all labels used on this site are for educational purposes only.
 Any pesticide mentioned here is not for advertisement purposes.